-It is your responsibility to safeguard confidential information obtained during your employment with us, including financial information obtained from customers and vendors of VCEAprivate information about other employees.
+It is your responsibility to safeguard confidential information obtained during your employment with us, including financial information obtained from customers and private information about other employees.

 You may in no way reveal or divulge any such information unless it is necessary for you to do so in the performance of your duties.
-Such confidential information includes, but is not limited to, the following examples:
+Access to confidential information should be on a "need-to-know" basis and must be authorized by your supervisor.